 Working out the value

-These ten benefits add up to a whole lot of dollar value every year, to offset against the $279 p.a. annual fee.
+These ten benefits add up to a whole lot of dollar value every year, to offset against the $279 annual fee ($179 in the first year).
 The calculation looks like this:

-The first two years are particularly rewarding because they begin with bonus points.
-Spend $3,000 using your new card in the first 90 days, and receive 60,000 points.
-When you pay the second year annual fee you’ll get a further 30,000 points.
-90,000 QFF points is enough for a return flight from Sydney to Hong Kong, while 90,000 points will buy retail gift cards totalling $400.
+The first year is particularly rewarding because it begins with bonus points.
+Spend $4,000 using your new card in the first 90 days, and receive 80,000 extra points.
+80,000 QFF points is almost enough for a return economy flight from Sydney to Los Angeles (90,000 points).

 Points earning rates

-Points accrue at a higher rate than all other BankSA cards, and although the rate is not as good as some competing cards, it is quite respectable.
+Points accrue at 0.75 QFF points per dollar spent, a higher rate than all other BankSA Qantas cards.
+Although the rate is not as good as some competing cards, it is quite respectable.
 Points are uncapped, which is a plus.
 (There are few things more irritating than making a major purchase in a particular month, only to discover that a large part of your expenditure isn’t earning points.)
-Here are the details:

 Birthday bonus points